WarStalkeR/FFU-BR/README.md

 **BetterInvTransfer** - Changes behavior of **shift-click** item transferring in inventory.
 Items will be auto-transferred to the last inventory window, where player has placed the item manually.
 Last inventory window is forgotten, when inventory is closed - thus the exploit of long-distance transferring is avoided.
+**QuickBarPinning** - Allows to permanently lock the interactions quick bar, where you desire on the screen.
+**QuickBarTweaks** - Defines various offsets that adjust interactions quick bar position and mode.
+Required
+values: Horizontal, Vertical, Expanded. **Horizontal** - defines horizontal position offset for the interactions quick bar. **Vertical** - defines vertical position offset for the interactions quick bar.
+**Expanded** - defines if interactions quick bar is always expanded or not (only `1` is treated as `true`, any other number is treated as `false`).

 ## Superiority Settings
 **NoSkillTraitCost** - Option to allow learn/unlearn any trait or skill for free.